Xiphurn/Autonomous-vacuum-cleaner/README.md

 - Process all the calculation on the python program to make all the process faster

 # Ideas to explore
-- Try to use an analog Hall Effect Sensor + magnet to define the stubborn instead of a pushbutton
+- Try to use an analog Hall Effect Sensor + magnet to define the stopper instead of a pushbutton
 - Try to use a DC motor instead of a stepper motor to achieve faster scans
 - Create our own PCB with JLCPCB